genai-impact/ecologits/docs/tutorial/providers/google.md

 # Google Gemini

+!!! danger "Lack of transparency"

+    Google does not disclose any information about model architecture and inference infrastrucure.
+Thus, the environmental impacts are estimated with a very low precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [Google Gemini official python client :octicons-link-external-16:](https://github.com/google-gemini/generative-ai-python).

 Official links: